Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 In this article, I share git commands I find myself using most often in my day-to-day job as a Software Developer.
 I ran a survey among my Dev friends to find out their most used git commands, and the list is pretty similar except for 1 or 2 git command differences.

-First I will list out my most used git commands, then a small list of the git commands I use quite a bit but not as regularly.For each of the commands, I will give a brief example of how it can be used.
+First I will list out my most used git commands, then a small list of the git commands I use quite a bit but not as regularly.
+For each of the commands, I will give a brief example of how it can be used.
 Lastly, I added a list of git commands mentioned by Developer friends as their most used commands.

 ## My Most used git command list with examples